bogdan-lab/csv_cli/README.md

 ## Sorting utility

 One can sort table content using the `sort` sub-command of the utility.
+The utility sorts the table content in a stable way.
 Here are several examples of such sorting.

 ### Sort according to a single column